grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 {{< admonition type="warning" >}}
 This shortcode is present in the documentation, but you should prefer `ref` URIs.
-Don’t use it when creating new or updating existing documentation.
+Don't use it when creating new or updating existing documentation.

 For more information, refer to [Links](https://grafana.com/docs/writers-toolkit/write/links/).
 {{< /admonition >}}